CC-KEH/Computer-Science-Notes/Computer Science/Data Science/Data Science Lifecycle.md

    - Document any ethical considerations, especially in sensitive applications.

 10. **Maintenance and Monitoring:**
  - Implement continuous monitoring of model inputs and outputs in the production environment.
  - Set up alerts for drift detection or performance degradation.
  - Regularly retrain models using updated data to maintain relevance.

-11. **Feedback Loop:**
-    - Establish mechanisms for gathering feedback from end-users and stakeholders.
-    - Use feedback to update models, address issues, and enhance performance.
-    - Encourage collaboration between data scientists and domain experts for ongoing improvement.

-12. **Retirement or Replacement:**
-    - Regularly assess the model against changing business requirements and data landscapes.
-    - Consider model retirement or replacement when it no longer meets performance expectations or becomes obsolete.
-    - Document the decision-making process for transparency and accountability.